Oregon Route 240

-Oregon Route 240 is a short, country highway, running about 11 mi from Newberg to Yamhill.
+Oregon Route 240 is a short highway, running about 11 mi from Newberg to Yamhill.
 It has medium traffic and it is to the southwest of the Portland metropolitan area.
+It is also known as the Tollgate Highway and is sometimes closed in winter during periods of bad weather.

 OR 240 is known as the Yamhill-Newberg Highway No. 151 (see Oregon highways and routes).

 Route description

 Oregon Route 240 begins at the intersection of Oregon Route 47 and Main Street in Yamhill.
 Merging with East Main Street, the highway leaves Yamhill, continuing eastward through farmland and arrives in Newberg, merging with North Main Street for just over 6 blocks.
 It stops there at the intersection with Oregon Route 99W.